queryluke/masseffect-5e-data/text/en/manual/the-environment.md

 rounds to reach air before it drops to 0 hit points.

 ### Space <v-chip color="info" small>new</v-chip>
-The vacuum of space will kill any organic (and most synthorganic creatures) in a matter of minutes unless that creature has some specific environmental suit or resilience to surviving in a vacuum.
+The vacuum of space will kill any organic (and most synth-organic creatures) in a matter of minutes unless that creature has some specific environmental suit or resilience to surviving in a vacuum.
 A creature in the vacuum of space will __remain conscious__ for a number of rounds equal to 1 + its Constitution modifier (minimum 1), after which it becomes incapacitated.